 The Christos G. Tsaganis Scholarships

-Mr. Christos G. Tsaganis established in 1988, a permanent fund named the Christos G. Tsaganis Scholarship Fund. is awarded as partial tuition scholarships to a day division and to a weekend/evening division student who show steady conformity to character and profession, manifest knowledge and experience needed for success in nursing, and demonstrate consistent academic and clinical performance.
+Mr. Christos G. Tsaganis established in 1988, a permanent fund named the Christos G. Tsaganis Scholarship Fund.
+This scholarships is awared to a student who demostrates steady conformity to character and profession, manifest knowledge and experience needed for success in nursing, and demonstrate consistent academic and clinical performance.

 The Dr. Harvey W. Neitlich Scholarship